-The gap between POLAR 4 Quintiles 1 or 2 Male students and POLAR 4 Quintiles 1 or 2 Female students who access HE at NCS was 5% in 2013-14 but has increased considerably to 18% by 2017-18.
+The gap between POLAR 4 Quintiles 1 or 2 Male students and POLAR 4 Quintiles 1 or 2 Female students who access HE at Stamford was 5% in 2013-14 but has increased considerably to 31% by 2020-21.

-We have identified in our targets that we aim to increase the access proportion of male students from POLAR4 quintiles 1 & 2 (PTA\3 and PTA\7)
+We have identified in our targets that we aim to increase the access proportion of male students from Polar4 quintiles 1 & 2 (PTA_3).
+However, this will entail careful curriculum planning and marketing to meet the local needs of male students.

-Table 14: New entrant by Ethnicity and POLAR4 at UCP Peterborough
+Table 18: New Entrants by Ethnicity and POLAR4 at UCP Peterborough 19/20